Web Development

 The Importance of Explainability in Machine Learning

-Explainability refers to the ability to describe the workings and decisions of a machine learning model in a way that is understandable to humans.
-It is crucial for several reasons:
+Explainability refers to the ability to describe the workings and decisions of a machine learning model in a way that humans can follow.
+It matters for several concrete reasons:

 Integrating Explainability into MLOps Pipelines